tnebooks/10th-science/content.en/laws-of-motion/_index.md

 **Examples:**

-� When birds fly they push the air downwards with their wings (Action) and the air pushes the bird upwards (Reaction).
+- When birds fly they push the air downwards with their wings (Action) and the air pushes the bird upwards (Reaction).

-� When a person swims he pushes the water using the hands backwards (Action), and the water pushes the swimmer in the forward direction (Reaction).
+- When a person swims he pushes the water using the hands backwards (Action), and the water pushes the swimmer in the forward direction (Reaction).

-� When you fire a bullet, the gun recoils backward and the bullet is moving forward (Action) and the gun equalises this forward action by moving backward (Reaction).
+- When you fire a bullet, the gun recoils backward and the bullet is moving forward (Action) and the gun equalises this forward action by moving backward (Reaction).

 ## PRINCIPLE OF CONSERVATION OF LINEAR MOMENTUM

 There is no change in the linear momentum of a system of bodies as long as no net external force acts on them.

-10th\_Science\_Unit-1.indd 7 06-12-2021 17:28:48

-8**10th Standard Science**

-filled with a fuel (either liquid or solid) in the propellant tank.
-When the rocket is fired, this fuel is burnt and a hot gas is ejected with a high speed from the nozzle of the rocket, producing a huge momentum.
-To balance this momentum, an equal and opposite reaction force is produced in the combustion chamber, which makes the rocket project forward.

-While in motion, the mass of the rocket gradually decreases, until the fuel is completely burnt out.
-Since, there is no net external force acting on it, the linear momentum of the system is conserved.
-The mass of the rocket decreases with altitude, which results in the gradual increase in velocity of the rocket.
-At one stage, it reaches a velocity, which is sufficient to just escape from the gravitational pull of the Earth.
-This velocity is called escape _velocity.
-(This topic will be discussed in detail_ in higher classes).

-## GRAVITATION

-### Newton’s universal law of gravitation

-This law states that **every particle of matter in this universe attracts every other particle with a force.
-This force is directly proportional to the product of their masses and inversely proportional to the square of the distance between the centers of these masses.
-The direction of the force acts along the line joining the masses**.

-Force between the masses is always attractive and it does not depend on the medium where they are placed.

-**Figure 1.8** Gravitational force between two masses

-_m_1 _m_2_F_1

-_r_

-_F_2

 Let us prove the law of conservation of linear momentum with the following illustration:

-**u1**

-**m1 A**

-**m2 m1 m2 m1 m2**

-**u2 v1 v2FA FB**

-**B A B A B**

-**Figure 1.7** Conservation of linear momentum

 **Proof:** Let two bodies A and B having masses